Frequently Asked Questions

 What is the timeline for the challenge?

-For 6 weeks, from April 4 to May 22, the Creative Challenge window is open.
+From April 4 to June 1, the Creative Challenge window is open.
 The first round, a personal storytelling challenge, is mandatory, after which we invite you to begin the second round.
 During the challenge we provide resources to jog your brain and support you to deepen your storytelling skills.
 You’ll send us things you create during that time.
 Our final delegation will be selected by mid-June from those actively participating in the Challenge.

 What counts in the Creative Challenge?